AndreiaMsT/AndreiaMsT/README.md

 - 🤝 I’m looking to explore potential collaborations or exciting job opportunities

-- 🖥️ Check my repositories do see all my projects!
+- 🖥️ Check my repositories to see all my projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">